 There Are No Eggs Left

-When you have hens and a rooster, you can expect to harvest eggs unless they’re molting or it’s winter season.
+When you have hens, you can expect to harvest eggs unless they’re molting or it’s the winter season.
 Although some chicken breeds lay eggs in winter, most of them don’t.

 During the summer months, younger hens lay eggs.
 So, if you don’t see any eggs, something must be going on.